 Can we apply the lessons learned from OncoFinder to the various aging processes to treat age-related diseases for example?
 After all cancer and aging are closely connected right?

 Yes, that was the original idea.
-We developed a set of highly sensitive differential pathway pertrubation analysis algorithms ilke the OncoFinder and the iPANDA to understand the minute changes between the young healthy state, old state and diseases like cancer.
-The iPANDA is an excellent tool for the biologically-relevant dimensionality reduction for training of the deep neural networks.
+We developed a set of highly sensitive differential pathway perturbation analysis algorithms like the OncoFinder and the iPANDA to understand the minute changes between the young healthy state, old state and diseases like cancer.
+The iPANDA is an excellent tool for the biologically-relevant dimensionality reduction for the training of the deep neural networks.

 Aging and cancer are very closely related and cancer is the age-related disease.
 However, one of the reasons we study cancer is because tissue-specific cancer is a very good model for validating our biomarkers and drug scoring algorithms.
 Many other diseases are systemic and affect multiple tissues and it is very difficult to perform validation on human tissue.